 A dedicated 14,000-square-foot infusion suite, the largest in the Gulf South region, offers advanced services in a soothing environment.
 In addition, it is equipped with superior technology to allow patients to receive the most effective chemotherapy treatments.
 With 100% oncology-certified nurses on staff, we provide compassionate, safe and high-quality care.

-A unique feature of this area includes an infusion center pharmacy, which expedites the treatment process with quick medication delivery-about 30 minutes-while the average wait time is one to two hours across the country.
+A unique feature of this area includes a compound mixing site, which expedites the treatment process with quick medication delivery-about 30 minutes-while the average wait time is one to two hours across the country.
 For safety and quality, video cameras and digital systems are used to validate drug preparation.
 For greater efficiency, all processes are documented in real-time so nurses can know exactly when drugs are ready for patients.
-Plus, the pharmacy is staffed with experts who are oncology certified pharmacists and technicians.

 For enhanced patient comfort, the suite includes three private infusion rooms and 52 semi-private infusion bays, each including TVs, headsets and Wi-Fi for mobile devices.